Crunchify/crunchify-pro-plugins/crunchy-sharing-readme.txt

 == Frequently Asked Questions ==

 = Where can I report an issue? =
-* Please use dedicated support forum https://ask.crunchify.com/c/crunchy-social-sharing to leave comments, ask question, suggest new feature.
+* Contact us here  https://pro.crunchify.com/contact/ to leave comments, ask question, suggest new feature or more.

-= Where can I report an issue? =
-* Please email me directly on app [at] crunchify.com.

 == Screenshots ==